pordonez/loopback-url-based-access-control/README.md

 ###### Scenario
 Let's consider the following scenario:
-* A model is created that consists of a Project identified as /Project/1 that is related to a Team identified by /Project/1/Team/1 and an Activity identified as /Project/1/Activity/1
+* A model is created that consists of a Project identified as /Project/1 that is related to a Activity identified as /Project/1/Activity/1
 * User Peter has admin access to /Project/1, user Paul has view access to /Project/1, and user Mary has view access to /Project/1 and admin access to /Project/1/Activity/1

 The consequence of this scenario follows: